putschoeglwe/SemVer/README.md

 # SemVer
-A F#/.net SemVer 2.0 implementation draft
+A .net SemVer 2.0 implementation

 Looking for SemVer spec compatible RegExes I have not found an implementation that was correct so I wrote my own.
 Features so far: